AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Need to distinguish language goals from project goals.

-#. **To discuss with Flo: need to know the properties that need to hold
-   of the graphs that he generates in order for everything to work (really, what are the pre-conditions to the analysis phase and to the graph generation phase).
-   Note that when we add additional rules to the LRM, we are trying to avoid problems with soundness and we have Steve to help us with that: how are we guarding against this in the things that Flo does?**

 #.
 Remove volatility from the detail for milestone 2, even in terms of those
    things where we don't give the language-specific rules.
 In general, go through and see what should be descoped.